 Miele Washer and Dryer - Overview

-Miele has a reputation for making the top compact washers you can find.
+Miele washer and dryer have a stellar reputation.
 Miele’s washers use precision engineering and undergo rigorous testing.
 The result is that while most companies offer up to a 10-year lifetime for their machines, Miele offers an impressive 20 years.

 Miele even has a proprietary detergent system.
 The company’s TwinDos system stores as much as three months of detergent, as well as non-chlorinated bleach, then releases it in small quantities every time you wash clothing.
 This takes one of the steps out of doing laundry and removes the guesswork about how much detergent to use.